DerGuru/The-Resonant/New Chapters/04 - Part4/P4-09_Confrontation.md

 Silence fell over the chamber.
 Heavy.
 Final.

-Jason collapsed.
-Lina caught him, lowering him gently to the floor.
+We collapsed.
+Lina caught us, lowering us gently to the floor.
 Yuki stared in awe and horror, her hands still raised from maintaining the suppression fields.

-"It's over," RAE said, her voice exhausted in a way Jason had never heard.
+"It's over," we said, our voice exhausted in a way we'd never heard from ourselves.
 "It's finally over."

 Captain Hayashi approached slowly, scanning the space where Kage-Kōzō had been.
 "Confirmed," she said quietly.
 "No residual pattern.
 No coherent structure.
 It's... gone."

-Jason tried to sit up.
+We tried to sit up.
 Failed.
-His integration was dropping - 70%, 68%, settling back toward normal but leaving him wrung out like a rag.
+Our integration was settling back toward baseline but leaving us wrung out like a rag.

-"Jason?"
-Lina's face swam into focus above him.
+"Are you okay?"
+Lina's face swam into focus above us.
 Tears on her cheeks.
-"Are you okay?"

-"Alive," he managed.
-"RAE?"
+"Alive," we managed.
+"Tired.
+But here."

-*Here,* she whispered. *Tired.
-But here.*

 "You did it," Yuki said, something like wonder in her voice.
 "You actually destroyed it."

-"We," RAE corrected softly.
-"We destroyed it.
-Could not have done this alone."
+"We destroyed it," we corrected softly.
+"Could not have done this alone."

-Jason closed his eyes.
-Let Lina hold him.
-Let the exhaustion wash over him.
+We closed our eyes.
+Let Lina hold us.
+Let the exhaustion wash over us.

-They had killed something today.
+We had killed something today.
 Not contained.
 Not reformed.
 Killed.

 It was necessary.
 It was right.
 It was the only option.

-But it still felt like they'd crossed a line they could never uncross.
+But it still felt like we'd crossed a line we could never uncross.

-Some things, he thought as consciousness started to fade, some things must be unmade.
+Some things, we thought as consciousness started to fade, some things must be unmade.

 Even if it changes you in the process.